exporl/auditory-eeg-challenge-2024/content/task1/description.md

 We include a [dilated convolutional network](https://ieeexplore.ieee.org/abstract/document/9287417?casa_token=t5BXK65duSYAAAAA:10B8PKULBXtxlxTZ6C_w1KoBIsELHfnkj4-QQ8EogEitMLnYKJmXcmZUabLF1AwyiO-qU3f-KKuc )  as a baseline for task 1.
 The dilated convolutional network consists of four steps.
 First, the
 EEG channels are combined, from 64 to 8, using a 1D convolutional layer with a kernel size of 1 and a filter size of 8.
 Second, there are
 N dilated convolutional layers with a kernel size of K and 16 filters.
 These N convolutional layers are applied to both EEG and envelope stimulus segments.
 After each convolutional layer, a rectified linear unit (ReLU) is applied.
-Both stimulus envelope segments share the weights for the convolutional layers.
+All stimulus envelope segments share the weights for the convolutional layers.
 After these non-linear transformations, the EEG is compared to each stimulus envelopes, using cosine similarity.
-Finally, each obtained similarity matrices are fed to an individual neural, with a linear activation function.
-The resulting output are fed into a non-trainable softmax layer which selects the matching segment.
+Finally, each obtained similarity matrices are fed to an individual neuron, with a linear activation function.
+The resulting outputs
+(corresponding to the number of stimulus segments) are fed into a non-trainable softmax layer which selects the matching segment.
 When applied to the training and test sets of the challenge for 3~s segments, a performance of approximately 62% and 48% correct is obtained when using two and four mismatched segments respectively.